-Client background: Statoil ASA is a Norwegian multinational oil and gas company headquartered in Stavanger, Norway.
-Statoil is the largest operator on the Norwegian continental shelf, with 60% of the total production.
+Statoil ASA is a Norwegian multinational oil and gas company, headquartered in Stavanger.
+Our client is the largest operator on the Norwegian Continental Shelf, with 60% of the total production.

-Following recent improvements and modifications to the Mongstad plant and infrastructure, Statoil needed to upgrade an environmental risk and oil spill emergency preparedness analysis from 2010.
-Since this analysis was performed, available oil spill simulation software had been improved to yield more accurate results.
+Following recent improvements and modifications to the Mongstad plant and infrastructure, Statoil needed to upgrade an environmental risk and oil spill emergency preparedness analysis.
+Since this analysis had been performed, oil spill simulation software had been improved for more accurate results.
 Furthermore, environmental resource data for the area had been updated, and Statoil had developed highly detailed acceptance criteria for environmental damage.
-The basis for the analysis was thus quite altered and would likely generate different results.
+The basis for the analysis was altered and would likely generate different results.

-- an environmental risk analysis to investigate all hazards at the plant that could result in environmental damage, including emissions to air, discharges to ground and spills to sea
+- Providing an environmental risk analysis to investigate all hazards at the plant that could result in environmental damage, including emissions to air, discharges to ground and spills to sea.

-- an oil spill emergency preparedness analysis to evaluate the emergency preparedness organisation in place, barriers and technical measures, and update the oil spill emergency preparedness analysis accordingly.
+- Conducting an oil spill emergency preparedness analysis to evaluate the emergency preparedness organisation in place, barriers and technical measures, as well as update the oil spill emergency preparedness analysis accordingly.

 We were commissioned to identify all hazards to the environment and categorise each according to Statoil’s guideline for classification of environmental risk.
-Further, based on an evaluation of the emergency preparedness organisation, barriers and technical measures, we would update the existing oil spill emergency preparedness analysis.
+Based on an evaluation of the emergency preparedness organisation, barriers and technical measures, we also updated the existing oil spill emergency preparedness analysis.

-To produce a detailed image of the oil’s impact on the sea, weathering data were combined with historical wind and currents data and simulated using the oil spill contingency and response software, OSCAR.
+To produce a detailed image of the oil’s impact on the sea, we combined weathering data with historical wind and currents data.
+Scenarios were simulated using the oil spill contingency and response software, OSCAR.
 This allowed us to investigate the oil’s interaction with the coastline, drift patterns and interaction with environmental resources.

 We then categorised the identified hazards with and without oil spill emergency preparedness measures.
 This enabled us to quantitatively demonstrate the effect of emergency preparedness on the environmental risk.

 The oil refinery at Mongstad is the largest facility of its kind in Norway, with an annual capacity of nearly 12 million tonnes of crude.
-The plant is situated north of Bergen and receives crude oil from the North Sea while wet gas is transported via pipelines from the process facility at Kollsnes.
-Outputs range from petrol and diesel oil to jet fuels and other light petroleum products which are exported mainly to continental Europe.
+The plant is situated north of Bergen and receives crude oil from the North Sea, while wet gas is transported through pipelines from the process facility at Kollsnes.
+Outputs range from petrol and diesel oil to jet fuels and other light petroleum products, which are exported mainly to continental Europe.